ipfs/browser-design-guidelines/README.md

 ## Design

 The intent of the design phase of the IPFS Browser Design Guidelines is to examine and explore the use-cases for IPFS in browsers, and publish design guidelines and recommendations for browser vendor implementation

+### Hypotheses

+We believe that a uncomplicated, unobtrusive P2P GUI with deeper, hidden levels of control Will help experienced but non-developer users
+Know that they are participating in P2P in a safe and trusted manner We will know this is valid when users understand they are participating in P2P without being told and feel okay with it

+We believe that providing the user a clearly communicated incentive to use P2P Will help curious browser users
+Onboard to and begin using P2P protocols
+We will know this is valid when users report the benefits of partipating in P2P and continue using

+We believe that having a way to see the authenticity and safety of the content shared Will help P2P users who are concerned about privacy and surveillance Continue to use the protocol
+We will know this is valid when P2P users are shown to be using this initially a lot but in decreasing amounts throughout their continued use

+We believe that seeing an easily understandable first time process for beginning to participate in P2P Will get non-expert users
+To quickly onboard and only use this once
+We will know this is valid when data or research shows that it is being used only once

 ### Programme of work